 We are unable to provide exemption letters.
 For more guidance please click on Latest News on the top right hand side of this page.

 The surgery FRONT DOORS REMAIN LOCKED and access will only be permitted to those who have an appointment arranged by a clinician.
 Please use the intercom at the front entrance to gain access.
 We have limited space in our waiting areas.

-IF YOU ARE ATTENDING THE SURGERY WE ASK THAT YOU WEAR A FACE COVERING
+IF YOU ARE ATTENDING THE SURGERY WE ASK THAT YOU WEAR A FACE COVERING.

 For those patients collecting prescriptions from dispensary or dropping off samples requested by a GP/Nurse, there is now a bell on the dispensary window on the Longmead Avenue facing wall of the building.
 Please do not ring between 1-3pm, when it is essential for our dispensary to close for staff to prepare prescriptions.